 as_ …Crown. ”

-The reason that I’ve chosen to talk about, “The Top 467 Franchises For 2019,” is because I wanted to really challenge myself this year, mathematically.
-Plus, I think that reading about the top 100, or even the top 500 franchises for 2012 is kind of…boring.
+The reason I’ve chosen to write “The Top 467 Franchises For 2019” is because I wanted to really challenge myself this year, mathematically.
+Plus, I think that reading about the top 100, or even the top 500 franchises for 2019 is kind of…boring.

-Revealed: The Top 467 Franchises For 2019
+Revealed: These Are The Top 467 Franchises For 2019 (But not really)

 1. The top 10% of the franchises on these lists rarely change

 For example, have you noticed how many times Subway® is named a “top franchise?”
 Why do you think that is?
-Do you think that it has anything to do with the fact that it’s 30,000+ units strong?
+Do you think that it has anything to do with the fact that it’s 40,000+ units strong?
 Or, that’s it’s easy to visualize owning a food franchise.
 But, is it a quality franchise?
 Is it the best franchise out there?
 That’s for you to decide.
 It’s your money.

 2. There’s no real due diligence